InFinity54/RiotApiPhpWrapper/README.md

 ## Getting started

-Open your `composer.json` file, and add the following lines in it.
+The wrapper isn't available directly with Composer for the moment, because it is still under development.
+You can use it in your projects by adding it manually into your `composer.json` file.
+To do this, open the file, and add the following lines inside it.

 ```json
 {